varun22/ECS179-FinalProject/ProjectDocument.md

 **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

-## Press Kit and Trailer
+## Press Kit (Richard Huang) and Trailer (Simon Gooden)

 **Include links to your presskit materials and trailer.**
+Within our [Presskit](https://drive.google.com/file/d/1XMUI37bU57cAUlQvjEk63kfijGHDjKfg/view?usp=sharing), we utilized Google Slides to craft it to maximize creative freedom in what we wanted it to look like.
+Materials include [game sprites](https://drive.google.com/drive/folders/1KGMQUHQ20xn9OwS91FxMVZwHEPbBwQFV?usp=sharing), images of inspirations and how they were translated to our project, and an overall explanation on the story, description, and inspirations for our project.
 **Describe how you showcased your work.
 How did you choose what to show in the trailer?
 Why did you choose your screenshots?**

+**Describe how you showcased your work.
+How did you choose what to show in the trailer?
+Why did you choose your screenshots?**

-## Game Feel and Polish
+## Game Feel and Polish (Richard Huang)

 **Document what you added to and how you tweaked your game to improve its game feel.**

 I was apart of testing process to review and advise on game mechanics: towers, upgrades, placement.
-Conversed with team to formulate programmable ideas for each mechanic to keep on the same page with all game design choices.
+As my main role was Visual Design, my role itself contained a lot of maintaining a consistent visual game feel.
+With a consistent art design(2D Pixel art) and animations to make the visuals feel alive, I worked with the Player Movement / Physics team to adapt smooth animations to their ideas.

+Examples of decisions regarding game feel would be exploring the idea that our game should not be completely free-roaming, but having the player locked within each lane.
+At many times, we had communicated different ideas that we should have the player do, like jumping, shooting, or getting behind enemies.
+Leading conversation around creating the most coherent game was something that I was able to communicate through my knowledge of both the game design, and visual limits.